aeaopa79191/Tesdrop/README.md

 # Project - *Tesdrop*

 **Tesdrop**
-A free educational mobile app which provides a plataform for students to exchange files(approved past tests/ exams paper).
+A free educational mobile app which provides a platform for students to exchange files (approved past tests/ exams paper).

 Time spent: ***** hours spent in total